erikmartinjordan/jsonmatic/README.md

 ## Use

-## 1. Transform a CSV into JSON and viceversa:
+## 1. Transform a CSV into JSON and vice versa:

 ```
 jsonmatic transform <source> <destination>